Zineeddine998/Backend_challenge/README.md

  * Setup indexing and de-normalized data to improve performance.
  * Swap lowDB with redis since the latter has better support for caching.
  * Introduce end-to-end monitoring for the deployment pipeline.
- *  Extend the deployment setup to spin multiple instances of the server and add load balancing.
+ * Extend the deployment setup to run multiple instances of the server and add load balancing.
+ * Conternize the mongodb server instance and include it in the deployment setup.